-We are one of the most experienced clinics in the Pacific Northwest with regard to preimplantation genetic diagnosis (PGD).
+We are one of the most experienced clinics in the Pacific Northwest with regard to preimplantation genetic testing, an umbrella term that refers to both Preimplantation Genetic Diagnosis (PGD), and Preimplantation Genetic Screening (PGS).
 We have been carrying out embryo biopsies since 2003, allowing parents more choices than they were previously allowed in their reproductive health.

-With our state of the art laboratory and fully trained staff we are a great choice of clinic if you require PGD testing for any reason at all.
+With our state of the art laboratory and fully trained staff our clinic is a great choice if you require PGD/PGS testing for any reason.
 We constantly evaluate and then incorporate new technologies as appropriate.

-Currently, PGD can be used for four different types of abnormalities:
+Currently, PGD/PGS can be used for four different types of abnormalities:

-- Structural chromosomal abnormalities such as various forms of translocations.
+- Structural chromosomal abnormalities such as various forms of translocations, which increase miscarriage rates

 - Gender selection / family balancing